Mountain man: Mode of living

 The life of a mountain man was rugged, and many did not last more than several years in the wilderness.
-They faced many hazards, especially when exploring unmapped areas: biting insects and other wildlife, bad weather, diseases of all kinds, injuries, and the opposition of Indigenous people, presented constant physical dangers.
+They faced many hazards, especially when exploring unmapped areas: biting insects and other wildlife, bad weather, diseases of all kinds, injuries, and the opposition of Indigenous people who presented constant physical dangers.
 Grizzly bears were one of the mountain men's greatest enemies.
 Winters could be brutal, with heavy snowstorms and low temperatures.

 In order to stay alive, the men needed keen senses and knowledge of herbal remedies and first aid, among other skills.
 In summer, they could catch fish, build shelter, and hunt for food and skins.
 The mountain men dressed in suits made of deer skin that had stiffened after being left outdoors for a time, which gave them some protection against the weapons of particular enemies.
 There were no doctors in the regions where mountain men worked, and they had to set their own broken bones, tend their wounds, and nurse themselves back to health.